-If you are considering a tummy tuck, this will give you a basic understanding of the procedure, when it can help, how it’s performed, and what results you can expect.
+If you are considering UAL, the following information will provide an overview of the technique: when it can help, how it is performed and what results you can expect.
 It can’t answer all of your questions, since a lot depends on your individual circumstances.
 Ultimately, you and your plastic surgeon will determine whether UAL or traditional liposuction is best suited for you.

-Abdominoplasty can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal, or cause other people to treat you differently.
+Liposuction can enhance your appearance and your self confidence, but it won’t necessarily change your looks to match your ideal, or cause other people to treat you differently.
 Before you decide to have UAL or liposuction of any type, think carefully about your expectations and discuss them with your surgeon.

 All surgery carries some uncertainty and risk

 Fat cells, pictured at left, appear balloon-like.
 When ultrasonic energy is applied, the cell walls break down, allowing fat to flow out of each cell.

 Since it was first described in the medical literature in 1991, UAL has been performed on several thousand patients worldwide.
 However, long-term effects of ultrasound energy are not known and extensive research and clinical trials are needed to establish fully the safety and efficacy of UAL.
 So far, clinical investigators have reported good results from the technique.

 UAL is normally safe when patients are carefully selected, the operating facility is properly equipped and the physician has completed an appropriate, hands-on UAL training course.